mcpalmer1980/picrawl/renderpyg/readme.md

 as used in TextureFont.animate() method
 - *text_font*: optional font for dialog text
 - *text_scale*: scaling multiplier for dialog text
+- *text_color*: optional color for text, defaults to color

 ---